kmcminn/descriptiongen/README.md

 ### Generating specs and copy

-1) observe and analyze a product you with to generate for
+1. observe and analyze a product you wish to generate specs and copy for
-2) generate specifications in the correct format
+2. generate specifications in the correct format
-3) upload specifications to description_gen.py (copy paste or use the editor, whichever you prefer)
+3. upload specifications to description_gen.py (copy paste or use the editor, whichever you prefer)
-4) pick your favorite copy
+4. pick your favorite copy
-5) paste the result into your products description in your catalog
+5. paste the result into your products description in your catalog

 #### description_gen.py
 Use this script to do two things